 Intra-group balances and any unrealised gains and losses or income and expenses arising from intra-group transactions are eliminated in preparing the consolidated financial statements.
 Unrealised gains arising from transactions with associates are eliminated against the investment to the extent of the Group's interest in the associate.
 Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no evidence of impairment.

-1. Accounting policies, estimates and judgments continued (d) Foreign currency
+(d) Foreign currency

 (i) Foreign currency transactions